Laguna Hills, California Military Divorce Attorney

 • Age and health of every partner

-California courts do not discriminate against military parents who may be on active service when determining child custody.
-The fact that a military parent may be deployed out-of-state or abroad at any time is insufficient to modify a custody order or visitation schedule.
+California courts do not discriminate against military parents who may be in active service when determining child custody.
+The fact that a military parent may be deployed out-of-state or abroad at any time is insufficient to change a custody order or visitation schedule.

 It is often advisable for military families with small children to have an uncontested divorce if they agree on all conditions, including child custody, of their divorce.
 That way, the parents can decide custody and visitation matters independently, without the court intervening.